crypdick/college-outcomes/README.md

 # Questions
-Who transfers more, men or women?
+Who completed within 4 years at original institution, men or women FEMALE_COMP_ORIG_YR4_RT

-Is there a relationship between loans and income?
+MALE_COMP_ORIG_YR4_RT

-Is there a relationship between earnings and withdraw rates?
+Compare ncf to other colleges

 Compare average net price for different family income groups.
-(Who pays more for school)
+(Who pays more for school) (net price for institutions? ~ Income level for students' family)

-What's the relationship between major and earnings?
+**NULL data**

 Ask questions where we manipulate data (not a perfect x or y variable) combination of variables.